MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-authentication-passwordless-security-key-on-premises.md

 ### I’m unable to get SSO to my NTLM network resource after signing in with FIDO and get a credential prompt

-There are known limitations based on how many servers have the new build and which will respond in time to service your resource request.
-To check if you can see a server that is running the feature, check the output of `nltest /dsgetdc:contoso /keylist /kdc`.
+Make sure enough domain controllers are patched to respond in time to service your resource request.
+To check if you can see a domain controller that is running the feature, check the output of nltest /dsgetdc:contoso /keylist /kdc.

 ## Next steps